avirzin/goliath/README.md

 ## The Solution

-Following the structure and strategy of one of the world’s largest and most respected investment companies the idea is structure an index-based fund in DeFi is designed to replicate the performance of a specific market index (top 100 crypto assets), providing a diversified, low-cost investment option.
+Following the structure and strategy of one of the world’s largest and most respected investment companies, the idea is to structure an index-based fund in DeFi designed to replicate the performance of a specific market index (top 100 crypto assets), providing a diversified, low-cost investment option.
 Here are the highlights:

 1. **Diversification** - By investing in an index fund, you are effectively investing in a broad range of companies, spreading your risk across multiple sectors and industries;

-2. **Low Costs** - The main focus is to benefit investors providing low expense ratios, resulting in more of your funds staying invested and result in potential grow over time;
+2. **Low Costs** - The main focus is to benefit investors by providing low expense ratios, resulting in more of your funds staying invested and in potential growth over time;

 3. **Long-Term Performance** -  Performance Explanation: Historically, index funds have consistently delivered solid returns over the long term, outperforming many actively managed funds;